-You’re trying to figure out what it means to be a freelance writer and what the job entails, whilst adjusting to a new way of working, and ultimately a new way of life.
+It’s tough being a new freelance blogger.
+You’re trying to figure out what it means to be a new freelance blogger and what the job entails, whilst adjusting to a new way of working and ultimately a new way of life.

 Everybody, I mean everybody, feels a bit all-over-the-place in the beginning.
 Nobody knows where to start.
 And the abundance of information out there on the internet at the moment can be quite overwhelming.

 There’s a good chance that you’ve been studying and picking up tips and tricks for a while now about how you could make the freelance blogging dream a reality; however, actually doing it is a different thing entirely.

 Before you take the plunge, make sure you have an expert-level of knowledge when it comes to everything freelance blogging related: what it takes to be a new freelance blogger, how to get started, and where you can find work and win those gigs.
 Essentially, the trick is knowing what you have to do before actually doing it.
 That being said, in my experience, you learn more and more as you go.
 I’ve been freelance blogging for seven months now – and I’m still learning and adapting every day.